-If you’re looking at data warehousing solutions, you might wonder which one comes out on top when comparing Snowflake vs. BigQuery .
-Both are solid options for cleaning up, standardizing, and improving data quality.
-Developers like Snowflake for its auto-scaling abilities, yet Google Cloud’s BigQuery is easy to use and runs fast using the power of Google Cloud.
-There are also key differences in pricing between these two cloud data warehouse solutions.
+If you’re looking at data warehousing solutions, you might be wondering which one comes out on top when comparing Snowflake vs. BigQuery.
+Both are solid options for cleaning up, standardizing, and improving data quality and have their own strengths.
+For instance, developers like Snowflake for its auto-scaling abilities, while Google Cloud’s BigQuery is easy to use and runs fast using the power of Google Cloud.
+There are also key differences in pricing between the two.

 Snowflake vs. BigQuery: Pricing

 We’ll start with cost, an obvious point of consideration when comparing data warehouses.